Gin Rummy Strategies

 If your opponent now pulls off an undercut, you will lose fewer points than if your opponent reaches a Gin.
 Although an undercut scores 20 points in addition to your deadwood difference and the box bonus, a Gin scores even 25 bonus points.
 You can get an overview of the scoring and the different bonuses on our Gin Rummy scoring page.

-With these seven rules of thumb, guideposts, or golden rules, you now have a solid toolbox for many successful rounds of Gin Rummy online and offline.
-Why not use it in the game right away and play a few rounds of Gin Rummy at the Palace?
+With these seven Gin Rummy strategies, you now have a solid toolbox for many successful rounds of Gin Rummy online and offline.
+Why not use it in the game right away?
+Or jump straight into the next lesson about offensive Gin Rummy Strategies or advanced Gin Rummy Maneuvers.